 |From Health and the Economy in the United States from 1750 to the Present|

-The plots of low & stable BMI's until ~1945 made me think.
+The plots of low & stable men's BMI's until after 1945 were thought-provoking.

 1. Over-refined sugars & starches entered the US food supply in ~1880.
 Ref: How the Mid-Victorians Worked, Ate and Died. ∴ Over-refined sugars & starches don't cause obesity.

 2. Americans ate more carbohydrate per day from 1909 to 1929 than they do now.
 Ref: 3rd Fig. from More Thoughts on Macronutrient Trends. ∴ Carbohydrates don't cause obesity.

 3. The "low-fat" dietary guidelines were issued in 1980.
 The two dates at which men's BMI began to increase significantly are after 1945 (slow rate of increase) and after 1990 (rapid rate of increase). ∴ The 1980 "low-fat" dietary guidelines didn't cause obesity.

 What happened in the US after 1945 to make men's BMI rise slowly?
 After World War 2, the economy was in a slump and something had to be done to get people to consume more, to stimulate economic growth.
 Corporations changed the way that they marketed to people.
 Instead of telling people facts about their products, they began to connect with people emotionally.
 It worked.

 Edward Bernays pioneered the psychological tricks used by the Food Product Industry to get people to want things that they didn't need and consume more.
 For more information about Edward Bernays, watch The Century Of The Self Part 1 of 4 Happiness Machines.